car1ot/evolution-pipes/README.md

 ## Key design decisions made, especially if you considered multiple options:

-High levels got a lot of pipes.
-This is hard to render this huge amount of pipes.
-I made chunks system to split big game fields to small zones with mini-map navigation (level 6 it could be hard to navigate);
+It is hard to render huge amount of pipes on high levels.
+I've coded a chunks system to split huge pipes field into a small chunks.
+To navigate between chunks there is a mini-map (level 6 could be hard to navigate);

 Sometimes websocket server response time is too long.
-I made messages queue, so the messages are sending one-by-one synchronously;
+I've coded a queue to work with messages synchronous.
+Messages sent one-by-one after got response from server for previous message;

 On >2 levels it takes a lot of time to solve the puzzle.
-If client sync every rotation with server, it will take even more time!
-I store every rotation in Redux store.
-After submitting `verify` message, I combine all the rotations and send `rotate` to server and after it - `verify`;
+If game client is going to sync every rotation with server, it will take a lot of time for user to solve the puzzle.
+My game client store every rotation in Redux.
+After user clicks verify, the game client is going to send all rotations;

-Also, on the bigger levels it requires a lot of rotations to be made.
-If player made a lot of rotations, I split `rotate` message by chunks (to fit size `< 1 MB`);
+Discussing about solution with rotation sync, got one more problem.
+On the 5, 6 levels it requires a lot of rotations to be made by user.
+I split `rotate` message to chunks (every chunk size is `< 1 MB`);

 # How to launch the solution: